lk-geimfari/awesomo/languages/C#.md

 ---
 [**websdk**](https://github.com/aspnet/websdk) - ASP.NET Web Sdk targets contains the tasks, targets and packages required to build and publish Web Applications.

 ---
-[**WebSockets**](https://github.com/aspnet/WebSockets) - Contains a managed implementation of the WebSocket protocol, along with server integration components.

----
 [**Wox**](https://github.com/Wox-launcher/Wox) is a launcher for Windows, an alternative to Alfred and Launchy.